colececil/familiar.sh/README.md

 Familiar.sh offers the following features:

 - It provides a unified interface that serves as an abstraction over multiple commonly used package managers (Apt, Yum, Chocolatey, Scoop, Homebrew, SDKMan, etc.).
 As you install, update, and uninstall packages, Familiar.sh automatically tracks the changes in its configuration file.
 - With the use of a cloud drive like Google Drive or Microsoft OneDrive, your Familiar.sh configuration can be shared and synced across multiple machines.
-Then just run `familiar sync` to get everything in order!
+Then just run `familiar attune` to get everything in order!
 - If you place copies of your configuration files (.bashrc, .vimrc, SSH config, AWS config, etc.) next to your Familiar.sh configuration in your cloud drive, you can tell Familiar.sh where they belong and have it keep them in sync for you as well.
 - You can even write scripts that perform custom machine setup and have Familiar.sh run them as needed.